egorsmkv/db-migrations/README.md

 touch db.sqlite

-cp .env.example .env # and change the environment variables
+cp .env.example .env # and change the environment variables with real credentials of your databases

 php artisan migrate:install
 ```